angeloskillz/Shop-Titans/content/guides/2019-10-07-ascension-shards-help.md

   use them!)
 ---
 ### Introduction:
-As you all know, I'm  One of the most frequently asked questions I've seen both in discord and on wc that the Game's built-in FAQs don't answer is about what we can do with our limited shards.
+One of the most frequently asked questions I've seen both in discord and on wc that the Game's built-in FAQs don't answer is about what we can do with our limited shards.

+As you all know, I didn't spend real cash on the game (yet).
+I've just been playing for a long enough time to know stuff.
+I get the struggle with Shards as they're kinda hard to get.

 Along the way, I'll also tell you my secret to endless crafting.
 Most people way up in the leaderboards are already doing this, but for those of you who are still not in on the secret, this is your time to shine!